 Tournaments: Teams will participate in one tournament during the Fall season, and one tournament during the Spring season.
 It is possible that individual teams may enter additional tournaments based on discussions between the team's Coach and Trainer.
 Tournaments are typically held over holiday weekends such as Columbus Day and Memorial Day.

 The costs required to field and operate travel soccer teams are higher than GRSC's recreational teams due to the extra expenses that are involved.
-The FCGR player program fee for the 2021-2022 fall and spring seasonal year includes all core expenses related to the team:
+The FCGR player program fee for the 2023-2024 fall and spring seasonal year has not yet been determined, but includes all core expenses related to the team:

-Fees are billed for the entire year upon acceptance to a team and can be paid in full or with a $295 deposit and two additional installments of $500 payable in August and November.
+Fees are billed for the entire year upon acceptance to a team and can be paid in full or with a $295 deposit and two additional installments payable in August and November.

 Financial grants are available: Since the Club believes that no player should be denied participation due to financial constraints, FCGR will award grants to any player demonstrating financial need.